sunshanwen/BP4RNAseq/README.md

 processing raw reads of RNA-seq data, no matter public or newly sequenced data, involves a lot of specialized tools and technical configurations that are often unfamiliar and time-consuming to learn for non-bioinformatics researchers.
-The goal of BP4RNAseq is to make the RNA-seq analysis smooth and easy.
+The goal of BP4RNAseq is to make RNA-seq analysis smooth and easy.
 The package integrates the state-of-art tools from both alignment-based and alignment-free quantification workflows.
-The BP4RNAseq package uses an optimized pipeline, applies to both retrospective and newly generated RNA-seq data analyses and can take only two nontechnical parameters and output two formatted gene expression quantification at gene and transcript levels when working with local FASTQ files, therefore, facilitating the application of RNA-seq.
+It uses an optimized pipeline, applies to both retrospective and newly generated RNA-seq data analyses and can take only two nontechnical parameters and output formatted gene expression quantification at gene and transcript levels.
+The package also support single-cell RNA-seq analyses based on the Alevin algorithm integrated with the Salmon
+\[^1\].

 ### Operating System Requirements